junxit/us-congress-bills-115/bill.md

 ## § 5.
 Agreements affecting certain historical crossings

 - **(a)** *Programmatic agreement* No later than 6 months after the date of enactment of this Act, the Secretary shall enter into a Programmatic Agreement with the Utah State Historic Preservation Office and other consulting parties to add certain undertakings in the Park to the list of those eligible for streamlined review under section 106 of the Historic Preservation Act of 1966 (54 U.S.C.
 306108).
 In the development of the Programmatic Agreement, the Secretary shall collaborate with adjacent landowners, Tribes, and other consulting parties.
-- **(b)** *Adjacent landowners* After the completion of the Programmatic Agreement under subsection (a), an adjacent landowner shall give the Secretary notice of proposed certain undertakings.
-The Programmatic Agreement shall include provision for a 30-day approval or disapproval process for the proposed certain undertaking.
+- **(b)** *Process for approval* After the completion of the Programmatic Agreement under subsection (a), an adjacent landowner shall give the Secretary notice of proposed certain undertakings.
+Within 30 days of the receipt of the notice, the Secretary shall review and approve the proposed certain undertakings if consistent with the Programmatic Agreement.
 - **(c)** *Definition of certain undertakings* As used in this section, the term “certain undertakings” means those activities that take place on, within, or under a historical crossing and—
   - **(1)** will last less than 1 month and will have limited physical impact on the surface of the historical crossing;
   - **(2)** have been implemented by an adjacent landowner or other adjacent landowners in the past; or